 Our appropriation request includes \$145,247 to establish a veteran's treatment court.
-The authorization for the court will be in a separate bill.
+The authorization for the court is SB 2246 which received a unanimous Do Pass from the Senate.
 A veterans treatment court operates similar to a drug court but is limited to veterans, including active service members, who have been charged with a crime and whose conduct is considered to be the result of a service-related trauma.
 It is not a get out of jail free card for veterans but a more intensive, problem-solving approach to rehabilitating defendants.